If you’re looking for a new career, there are numerous reasons why you should become a gas engineer.

 If you work best on your own, becoming a gas engineer is ideal, as even the most difficult of domestic customers isn’t going to impact on your working life for more than a few hours!
 You might also have concerns about whether you’ve got what it takes; however, transferable skills and knowledge can come from even the most seemingly unconnected places.

-For example, if you’re used to working in a disciplined and organised way, adapting to new situations and places quickly, and you’re good at acquiring and retaining information, you’re well on the way to having what you need to make a good start on a training course.
+For example, suppose you’re used to working in a disciplined and organised way, adapting to new situations and places quickly, and being good at acquiring and retaining information.
+In that case, you’re well on the way to having what you need to make a good start on a training course.

 Gas Training & Qualifications

 Before you become a gas engineer, you need to find a suitable gas training course.
 Courses can vary from full college courses to flexible and part-time courses completed over a more extended time.
 The most important thing is that you find one that suits you.

 At Options Skills, we deliver our Domestic Gas Training on both a full-time and part-time basis.
 Full-time courses are ideal for getting you qualified as soon as possible.
 Part-time studies are perfect for allowing you to continue work whilst training.

 A legal requirement for the domestic gas course is that you have on-site work experience.
 You need evidence of practical work in your portfolio to be awarded your certificate, so look for courses that will find this work experience placement for you.
 Not all of them will, and if you don’t have contacts, it can be challenging to find an experienced mentor.

 We have a team dedicated to placing our gas students with local mentors, allowing them to focus on completing their portfolio.

 Finally, you will need to complete an ACS assessment.
 It is once you’ve passed this that you can apply to join the Gas Safe Register.
 Staying on top of new developments and regulations is essential.
 ACS renewal is required every five years, while Gas Safe Register membership requires annual renewal.